IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

           }
     }

-The response includes the id for the Globus endpoint to use along with several signed URLs.
+The response includes the id for the Globus endpoint to use along with several parameters and signed URLs.
+The parameters include whether the Globus endpoint is "managed" by Dataverse and, if so, if there is a "fileSizeLimit" (see :ref:`:MaxFileUploadSizeInBytes`) that will be enforced and/or, if there is a quota (see :doc:`/admin/collectionquotas`) on the overall size of data that can be upload, what the "remainingQuota" is.
+Both are in bytes.

+Note that while Dataverse will not add files that violate the size or quota rules, Globus itself doesn't enforce these during the transfer.
+API users should thus check the size of the files they intend to transfer before submitting a transfer request to Globus.

 The getDatasetMetadata and getFileListing URLs are just signed versions of the standard Dataset metadata and file listing API calls.
 The other two are Globus specific.

-If called for, a dataset using a store that is configured with a remote Globus endpoint(s), the return response is similar but the response includes a the "managed" parameter will be false, the "endpoint" parameter is replaced with a JSON array of "referenceEndpointsWithPaths" and the requestGlobusTransferPaths and addGlobusFiles URLs are replaced with ones for requestGlobusReferencePaths and addFiles.
+If called for a dataset using a store that is configured with a remote Globus endpoint(s), the return response is similar but the response includes a the "managed" parameter will be false, the "endpoint" parameter is replaced with a JSON array of "referenceEndpointsWithPaths" and the requestGlobusTransferPaths and addGlobusFiles URLs are replaced with ones for requestGlobusReferencePaths and addFiles.
 All of these calls are described further below.